grandma-collaboration/icare/docs/dev_guide/index.md

         "baselayer.app.psa.FakeGoogleOAuth2",
     )
 ```
 * In this code snippet, you can see everything in app_server.py responsible for the authentication.
 First, the path to the authentication handler is defined.
 Here, it is pointing to `social_core.backends.google.GoogleOAuth2` from the pip package `social-core`.
 This is the authentication handler that is used by the python social auth library.
 Then, we define the key and secret for the authentication handler, which are stored in the `config.yaml` file of baselayer and/or skyportal.
-Last but not least we define a path to an alternative handler used when starting the app in debug mode (no real authentication, to run tests or in development), which is `baselayer.app.psa.FakeGoogleOAuth2`.
+Last but not least, we define a path to an alternative handler used when starting the app in debug mode (no real authentication, to run tests or in development), which is in `baselayer.app.psa.FakeGoogleOAuth2`.

 To use IAM instead of Google, we changed those lines to: